conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 If you go that route, you will need to [rerender the feedstock](../infrastructure/#conda-forge-admin-please-rerender) after adding the `conda_build_config.yaml` file.

+Using `noarch: python` packages, with `python {{ python_min }}` pins in their `test.requires` section, as `donstream` tests can cause failures for the `upstream` package if the Python version required for the test conflicts with `upstream` package's Python version.
+There are two fixes, depending on what is more important.

+1. Constrain the `downstream` tests in the `upstream` package to only run on `python_min`.
+2. Remove the `python_min` requirement from the `downstream` package's test requirements.

+More or less, you prefer the first solution when testing the `downstream` package on `python_min` is the most important thing.
+You prefer the second solution when testing all Python versions of the `upstream` package with the `downstream` package is the most important thing.

 :::tip[Hint]

 Adding an explicit `python_min` to your `noarch: python` recipe can be an effective way to ensure the required